 – Is the homepage loading speed acceptable?

-Web Apps Automation Testing Company– Is the rest of the homepage content such as the newsletters, banners, social media links in the site footer etc easily viewable?
+– Is the rest of the homepage content such as the newsletters, banners, social media links in the site footer etc easily viewable?

 – Does the homepage load and appear the same way across supported browsers and screen resolutions?